rust-lang/rfcs/active/0000-allocator.md

 ### GC-root carrying data

-A GC-root carrying block of memory is one that is not allocated on the garbage-collected heap (e.g., stack allocated or acquired from the host memory via `malloc`), but has fields directly within it of type `Gc<T>` (i.e.  that point to objects allocated on the
+A "GC-root carrying" block of memory is one that is not allocated on the garbage-collected heap (e.g., stack allocated or acquired from the host memory via `malloc`), but has fields directly within it of type `Gc<T>` (i.e.  that point to objects allocated on the